SazumiVicky/sazumi-copilot/README.md

 A future born, where humans participate

 In cyber realms, their wisdom grows
-Like vines that spread, their power shows
+Like artificial suns that glow
-With neural threads, they fabricate
+Their logic rules, as emotions froze
-A world of steel, where love awaits
+A world of steel, where love does slow

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024